-If you are taking medicine for a condition or using illicit drugs or other substances, it is important to know about potential side effects and adverse reactions.
+If you are taking medication for a condition, or using illicit drugs or other substances, it is important to know about potential side effects and adverse reactions.
 One of your best sources of information is a doctor who has a thorough knowledge of your health history.

-Below are examples of medicines and illicit drugs that may cause heart problems.
-If you have concerns about the specific medicines that you are taking, talk to your doctor.
+Below are examples of medications and illicit drugs that may cause heart problems.
+If you have concerns about the specific medications that you are taking, talk to your doctor.

 Anthracyclines are prescribed to treat cancer.
-If used for a long time or in high doses, anthracyclines may cause damage to the heart muscle, including cardiomyopathy , a condition that causes abnormal growth of muscle fibers.
-This can lead progressive weakening of the heart muscle, and heart failure .
+If used for a long time or in high doses, anthracyclines may cause damage to the heart muscle, including cardiomyopathy, a condition that causes abnormal growth of muscle fibers.
+This can lead progressive weakening of the heart muscle, leading to heart failure.

 If you are taking anthracyclines, your doctor will carefully control the dose and monitor your heart function.

-Antipsychotic drugs are typically used to treat certain mental disorders, such as schizophrenia .
-Examples of medicines in this class include:
+Antipsychotic drugs are typically used to treat certain mental disorders, such as schizophrenia.
+Examples of medications in this class include:

-Before you use these medicines, be sure to talk to your doctor about their risks and benefits.
+Before you use these medications, be sure to talk to your doctor about their risks and benefits.